Singa-tharun/UFO_Sightings_Analysis/README.md

 # UFO_Sightings_Analysis.
+The below questions are answered in the notebook.

 1. How is the trend of encounters?
 2. Which month we are likely to encounter a UFO?
 3. Which season has highest number of encounter?